jellyfin-archive/jellyfin-docs/general/contributing/sourcetree.md

 # Source Tree

 The Jellyfin Source Tree is a maze of many projects.
-With Emby's old code and Jellyfin's new code intermixed together.
-To help with this, this Source Tree guide was created.
+These source trees can serve as an excellent tool to inform new developers about the structure of several projects.

 ### [Jellyfin Server](https://github.com/jellyfin/jellyfin)